lmco/mcf/SECURITY.md

 It's important to ensure that all test users are deleted from the database.

+Additionally, when using custom id validators in the config, the testing script will attempt to generate new ids for test data that match the custom validators.
+However, if an invalid RegEx is supplied for a custom validator, or a RegEx that otherwise conflicts with the maximum or minimum id length, a critical error will be logged and the process will exit due to not being able to generate test data.

 #### Element Search UI
 A known issue exists in the advanced element search in the UI.
 If the same field is selected more than once for the advanced search, only the first value is